-Region: Region 0: Victoria HQ
+Funding Cycle: 2022-2025 Region: O, Victoria HQ

-Category Expected 3 Year Operational Outcomes Goal, Objective Supported Planned Activities Regio nal & Pro ogram All data sources are up to date and accurate.
+Category Expected 3 Year Operational Outcomes Goal, Objective Supported Planned Activities All data sources are up to date and accurate.
 Goal 1, Obj.
-1 Ongoing updates and enhancements to ministry Conservation Lands attribute database (CLD) and related reports and hard files. ı nitiative S All data sources are up to date and accurate.
+1 Ongoing updates to Ministry Conservation Lands attribute database (CLD) and related reports and hard files.
+A database needs assessment is completed.
+A plan is developed for keeping more accurate records of inventory.
+All data sources are up to date and accurate.
 Goal 1, Obj.
-2 With GeoBC, ongoing updates and enhancements to the spatial Geodatabase (in BCGW) and reconciling with legal records, the Crown land registry (Tantalis) and partner database.
-Fund ing Envelope Eligi bility File directories are optimally organized.
+2 With GeoBC, ongoing updates and enhancements to the spatial Geodatabase (in BCGW) and reconciling with legal records, the Crown land registry (Tantalis), and any related updates to the "NGO Conservation Areas - Fee Simple" BCGW layer in partnership with NTBC File directories are optimally organized.
 All relevant and available information has been placed onto the share drive(s), Intranet site and/or web site.
 A new overall guidance document for systemic updating of site records is completed.
 Goal 1, Obj.
 3 Maintaining and improving CL information organization, management and guidance for access.
-CLE CLOA LMR Based in part on previous consultations with regions, strategic communications needs are identified (audiences, messages, tools) and a summary completed for review/endorsement.
+Records are transferred from CRMS to EDRMS (Enterprise Document and Records Management System) Based in part on previous consultations with regions, strategic communications needs are identified (audiences, messages, tools) and a summary completed for review/endorsement.
 Key updates have been made to ministry website and Intranet.
-Three or more good news stories have been prepared/distributed via "the Dirt" newsletter or other means (e.g. partner websites).
+Three or more good news stories have been prepared/distributed via "the Understory" newsletter or other means (e.g. partner websites).
 Land management-related issues/priorities involving a communication component are identified and addressed.
 Goal 2, Obj.
-1 Advancing work on a short communications strategy and seeking endorsement.
-Updates and improvements to web information and continued development of new intranet site for staff.
-Explore possible development of an image bank for CL and related management work.
-Short articles are prepared and distributed higlighting conservation land management achievements, partnership successes, new tools and approaches.
-Communication needs associated with priority management issues to be resolved.
-No No Yes 1¢ In consultation with partners, an updated CL program vision/mission and key broad principles are developed and forwarded for consideration and endorsement by the NGO/ADM forum and formalized in program policy and documentation.
-Regular conference calls, meetings, site visits, or other engagement with region land managers (staff and delivery partners) are continued to improve coordination, sharing of information and expertise.
+1 Updates and improvements to web information.
+Image file management is considered as part of database needs assessment Short articles are prepared and distributed highlighting conservation land management achievements, partnership successes, new tools and approaches.
+Consider options for promoting the program through T4W's public website, including a possible public facing site for CLPP Regional & Program Initiatives In consultation with partners, including Indigenous peoples, a Strategic Plan is completed for the Conservation Lands Program, including goals, objectives outcomes, performance measures and targets.
 Goal 2, Obj.
-2 Developing updated vision/mission and broad principles for CL management in cooperation with region/partners; seek endorsement and include in formal policy/guidance documents.
-Work to collate, summarize and store documentation, tools, templates and agreements of potential shared interest to regions.
-Organize calls, meetings other opportunities for sharing knowledge.
-BUDGET BY YEAR Management An integrated provincial overview of land management issues is up to date and organized by priority levels (based on region/land management partner input).
-Goal 3, Obj.
-1 In consultation with regions and partners, continuing to identify and prioritize critical land management issues requiring regulatory, policy or other guidance.
-Year 1 Year 2 Year 3 Mai CL policy and procedures templates and approval processes are in place (developed with partner input where required).
-Regionspecific land management guidance or tools are available for consideration/use by other regions or partners Goal 3, Obj.
-2 With partners where appropriate, confirming content/format of policy template(s), other tools and approval processes for CL management and make accessible.
+2 Develop all elements of the strategic plan with the use of a contractor in consultation with regional staff and partners.
+This is anticipated to include an inperson workshop.